Comics project: Supporting investigation

 He asked me for a sketchbook that would be only for drawing comics.
-So I gave him that.
+So we got that.
 (My job is so hard.)
-Then I went an extra step and I bought him a couple of expensive (a couple of dollars each) drawing pens and gave them to him, telling him "These are the kind of markers artists and cartoonists use."
+Then I went an extra step and I bought him a couple of expensive (a couple of dollars each) drawing pens and gave them to him, telling him “These are the kind of markers artists and cartoonists use.”
 He was suitably impressed, and very pleased.
-Giving him the proper tools was my way of showing that I respected the work he was doing.
+Offering him high-quality tools was my way of showing that I respected the work he was doing.

-He wanted new C&H books, so I suggested we go to the library and see what they had.
+He wanted new Calvin & Hobbes books, so I suggested we go to the library and see what they had.
 I also went online and did a little research.
 (We have a lot of C&H books already.)
 We found the Calvin & Hobbes Tenth Anniversary Book, which has essays and stories about the comics written by Bill Watterson.

 I remembered reading somewhere that Bill Watterson loved Peanuts.
 I remember Charles Schulz saying that Bill Watterson drew shoes that looked like little dinner rolls.
 So I found a copy of the Peanuts Treasury for the boys to check out.
 They loved it.
-(Oh, the hours I spent in the 70s reading Peanuts books!)
+(Oh, the hours I spent as a kid reading Peanuts!)

 The trip to the library yielded two Peanuts books (found by Jack) that included interviews and essays by Charles Schulz: Charlie Brown, Snoopy, and Me (out of print) and Happy Birthday, Charlie Brown: Celebrating 30 Years… (also out of print).
 Both books include Charles Schulz’s stories about the comic strip and its characters.

 So now we have a pile of comics anthologies, a stack of autobiographical works by famous cartoonists, tools for making comics, and a space to make them.